schrotie/quary/demo/todoRedux/README.md

 this.shadowRoot.querySelector('input')
 .addEventListener('click', this._add.bind(this));
 ```
 Finally when a TODO is to be added, the component emits an event with the current value of the input and resets the input value.
-Without ShadowQuery `$(this, 'input').prop('value')` would become:
+Without Quary `$(this, 'input').prop('value')` would become:
 ```js
 this.shadowRoot.querySelector('input').value
 ```